 Trade unions look after their members’ interests and promote the interests of employees, for example when it comes to wages and working conditions.

-The majority of Finnish trade unions belong to one of the three large central organisations.
+The majority of trade unions in Finland belong to one of the three large central organisations.
 You can find your own trade union through the central organisation.

-- The Confederation of Unions for Professional and Managerial Staff AKAVA (e.g. teachers, physicians, economists, lawyers, engineers)
+- The Confederation of Unions for Professional and Managerial Staff in Finland AKAVA (teachers, physicians, economists, lawyers, engineers)

 NB!
 If you have questions regarding the processing of a specific case or application, or other personal matters, please contact the relevant authority directly.